dotnet/aspnetcore/docs/BuildFromSource.md

 ## Use the result of your build

 After building ASP.NET Core from source, you will need to install and use your local version of ASP.NET Core.
+See ["Artifacts"](./Artifacts.md) for more explanation of the different folders produced by a build.

 - Run the installers produced in `artifacts/{Debug, Release}/installers/` for your platform.
 - Add a NuGet.Config to your project directory with the following content: